 At Avatar Residential Detox Center NJ, we follow a customized plan for every individual with meth addiction by helping them through several detox treatments and specialty therapies.
 Detoxification is considered the first step towards a person’s path to recovery.

-The patients get to stay at our facility with all the amenities our trusted medical professionals provide to them.
-Staying on-site prevents the patients from any distractions whatsoever and also diminishes the potential for relapse.
-Which helps the person remain in control and not go out looking for Meth and eventually consuming it.
+The patients stay at our facility with all the amenities our trusted medical professionals provide to them.
+Staying on-site prevents the patients from any distractions whatsoever and also diminishes the potential for relapse, which helps the person remain in control and not go out looking for Meth and eventually consuming it.

 At Avatar meth detox treatment in New Jersey, we have a specified medication-assisted treatment provided to the clients.
 This treatment differs from client to client because it considers the severity of meth addiction.